Why “Eleven”?

 She tore the lab down

-Somewhere in a lab, a girl was made into an experiment against her will, by a power she couldn't control.
-She came out morally grey — enormous power to do good, real harm done along the way — and in the end she turned that power on the thing that made her, and used it against evil.
+Somewhere in a lab, a girl got turned into an experiment against her will.
+She came out morally grey: real power to do good, real damage done along the way.
+In the end she turned that power on the people who made her.

-We find that relatable.
-Our group chats grew up in a lab too — raised by feeds, ads, and companies that read the room because the room was theirs.
-Eleven is built with enormous, morally grey power (the same AI you've read about) pointed the other way: at getting your conversations out.
+Sounds familiar, honestly.
+Our group chats grew up in a lab too, raised by feeds, ads, and companies that read the room because the room was theirs to read.
+Eleven points that same kind of power (yes, the AI everyone’s talking about) the other way: at getting your conversations out of there.
 Walk your friends out of the lab.
-You won't even need a nosebleed.
+You won’t even need a nosebleed.

 This one goes to eleven

-“Why don't you just make ten louder?”
-The world did not need another messenger — ten was already the loudest.
-We made another one anyway, because some things should exist whether or not they make logical sense, and this needed to exist.
+“Why don’t you just make ten louder?”
+The world didn’t need another messenger.
+Ten was already plenty loud.
+We built one anyway, because some things deserve to exist whether or not they’re logical, and this was one of them.
 Where do we go from the most private messenger we could build?
 Nowhere.
 Ours goes to eleven.

 In memory of Rob Reiner, who knew it’s such a fine line between stupid and clever.